Case study | Geotechnical Engineering

 Knight Engineers and Architects, Inc.

 KEG coordinated the subsurface exploration, which consisted of borings obtained on the Illinois and Indiana banks and floodplains of the river, as well as in the river utilizing a barge.
-Coordination of river drilling was challenging do to a high variability of flow and flood stages of the Wabash River and access up river with the barge.
+Coordination of river drilling was challenging due to the high variability of flow and flood stages of the Wabash River and access up the river with the barge.
 Variability in subsurface conditions passing from Illinois to Indiana was also a challenge, with bedrock ranging from less than 25 feet on the Illinois bank to greater than 120 feet on the Indiana bank.

 KEG coordinated the subsurface exploration and prepared the Structure Geotechnical Report (SGR).
 The SGR addressed deep foundation recommendations at the abutments and the intermediate piers bearing in either sandstone or shale bedrock, as well as stability of abutment slopes, settlement, and seismic design, including liquefaction analysis.

 See More Case Studies

 Get In Touch

 Send us a message and we will get back to you as soon as possible.